 There or two types of hierarchical relations:

-· master-slave relations
+· editable relations

-The upper level of this relation is called master case, the lower level of this relation is called slave case.
+The upper level of this relation is called parent, the lower level of this relation is called child.
 This relation is created manually.
-A case can have only one master case but any number of slave cases.
+A case can have only one parent case but any number of child cases.